 Performance data

-Performance data refers to the measurable metrics, statistics, and logs that provide insights into how the underlying hardware, software, and network resources supporting a software system are functioning.
+Performance data refers to the measurable metrics, statistics, and logs that provide insights into how the underlying hardware, software, or network resources supporting a software system are functioning.
 This data helps organizations monitor, analyze, and optimize the performance, reliability, scalability, and availability of the infrastructure that supports their applications and services.

 This data enables teams to identify bottlenecks, diagnose issues, and make data-driven decisions for improvement.
 It can also help teams ensure that resources are being used efficiently to reduce costs and that systems are meeting their service level agreements.